 South America travel advice

 Many of those choosing to undertake a gap year decide to continue exploring the continent once they've finished the programme.
-If you're contemplating travelling around south America, it's important to heed any relevant safety advice.
+If you're contemplating travelling around South America, it's important to heed any relevant safety advice - see our gap year safety tips.

-While some parts of these countries may suffer from high crime rates, if you take the right precautions for specific destinations, and do your research, there should be no need to worry.
+Some parts of these countries may suffer from high crime rates, you may need to be wary of walking alone at night, and unlicensed taxis.
+However, if you take the right precautions for specific destinations, and do your research on GOV.UK - South America, there should be no need to worry.

 Find out more